 As you may know, we hold our faculty in high regard, and keep them close to us!
-So you can imagine our melancholy mood as we share the news that Peter Jacobi has decided that this summer's Master Class in Writing Nonfiction workshop will be his last.
-Peter was on the faculty for our very first Writer's Workshop at Chautauqua, and has continued to offer exceptional instruction and mentorship to our attendees through the years.
+So you can imagine our melancholy mood as we share the news that Peter Jacobi has decided that this summer’s Writing Nonfiction workshop will be his last.
+Peter was on the faculty for our very first Writer’s Workshop at Chautauqua, and has continued to offer exceptional instruction and mentorship to our attendees through the years.
 We will miss him more than we can say: his memorable keynote speeches, his passion for the Foundation, and his love of writing and of helping other writers.

 Some Tidbits from Peter’s Keynotes Through the Years: